George R. Price

-George Robert Price (October 6, 1922 – January 6, 1975) was an American population geneticist.
+George Robert Price (October 16, 1922 – January 6, 1975) was an American population geneticist.
 Price is often noted for his formulation of the Price equation in 1967.

 Originally a physical chemist and later a science journalist, he moved to London in 1967, where he worked in theoretical biology at the Galton Laboratory, making three important contributions: first, rederiving W.D.
 Hamilton's work on kin selection with the new Price equation that vindicated group selection; second, introducing (with John Maynard Smith) the concept of the evolutionarily stable strategy (ESS), a central concept in game theory; and third, formalizing Fisher's fundamental theorem of natural selection.

 Price converted to Christianity and gave all his possessions to the poor.
-Price grew depressed in the setting of thyroid disease and non-compliance with his medications, and committed suicide.
+Struggling with a thyroid condition in conditions of great poverty, he grew increasingly depressed and committed suicide.

 Early life

 Price was born in 1922 in the U.S. state of New York.
 His father, an electrician, died when Price was four.
 His mother was a former theater actress, and the family struggled through the Great Depression.

 Price attended Birch Wathen School followed by Stuyvesant High School in New York.
 He graduated with a degree in chemistry from University of Chicago in 1943 and received his doctorate in the subject from the same institution in 1946.

 In 1947 he married Julia Madigan, but their relationship was contentious as George was a strong atheist while his wife was a practicing Roman Catholic.
 They divorced in 1955, having had two daughters, Annamarie and Kathleen.